-Not For Residential Use.
-Installation of a commercial tube heater system in residential indoor spaces may result in property damage, serious injury or death.
+Not For Use in Indoor Living Spaces.
+Installing this unit in residential indoor living spaces or sleeping quarters, such as bedrooms or basements, may result in property damage, serious injury or death.

 Standards, Certifications and Government Regulations

 Installation of this tube heater must comply with all applicable local, state and national specifications, regulations and building codes.
 Contact the local building inspector and/or fire marshall for guidance.